-Fine grain authorization
+Fine-grained authorization

-Fine grain authorization defines very specific functions that are applicable to specific tasks.
+Fine-grained authorization defines very specific functions that are applicable to specific tasks.
 Each authorization request is broken up into tasks and each task is then assigned to a function.

-Role-based access control is an example for "fine grain": access to a resource depends on user's role (not only on user), and user can have multiple roles (having access to multiple resources).
+Role-based access control is an example for "fine-grained": access to a resource depends on user's role (not only on user), and user can have multiple roles (having access to multiple resources).

-Attribute-based access control is an example for "finer grain" authorization: access to a resource depends on attributes that the user has to bring along to proof that they meet the authorization requirements (the policies).
+Attribute-based access control is an example for "finer-grained" authorization: access to a resource depends on attributes that the user has to bring along to proof that they meet the authorization requirements (the policies).

-Coarse grain authorization
+Coarse-grained authorization

-It is simpler and different from fine grain authorization as there are no lower detail tasks within the functions.
+It is simpler and different from fine-grained authorization as there are no lower detail tasks within the functions.

-Access control lists (ACL's) are an example for "coarse grain" authorization: once the user is authenticated, the user is allowed access to the requested resource depending on whether that user's ID is on a whitelist (or blacklist, in case user is blocked).
+Access control lists (ACL's) are an example for "coarse-grained" authorization: once the user is authenticated, the user is allowed access to the requested resource depending on whether that user's ID is on a whitelist (or blacklist, in case user is blocked).

-Example for coarse, fine, finer grain authorization
+Example for coarse-, fine-, finer-grained authorization